steventsao/trip-planner/README.md

-# Project Name
+# About

-Trip Planner (TP)

-TP helps you organize and plan your next vacation.
-We help you take care of everything you need to have a more satisfying go.
+Trip Planner helps you organize and plan your next vacation.

-## Team

-  - __Product Owner__: Elizabeth Sciortino
-  - __Scrum Master__: Tim Dang
-  - __Development Team Members__: Fanny Vasquez Steven Tsao Tyler Cookson
+You can:
++ Search for attractions on your destination
++ Annotate your map to visualize your routes
++ Organize your notes on a dedicated calendar

 ## Table of Contents
 1. [Usage](#Usage)
 1. [Requirements](#requirements)
 1. [Development](#development)